Pradumnasaraf/permit-github-webhook/README.md

 - **Avoid Duplication:** As we are removing the event from Redis after successful processing, we can avoid duplication of events.
 - **Auto Retries:** We have used built-in `setInterval` function to retry the failed events stored in Redis every 5 minutes.
 This way we can ensure that we don't lose any data and can process them later.
 - **Asynchronous Processing:** We are processing the events asynchronously, so we can process multiple events at the same time.

+## License

+This project is licensed under the [GNU General Public License v3.0](LICENSE).

+## Security

+For information on reporting security vulnerabilities, please refer to the [Security Policy](SECURITY.md).